I develop people and build the systems teams need to perform through complexity and change.

 "You can work hard, care deeply, and still keep your personality intact.
 I believe in leading by example, not perfection."

 Lean Six Sigma Black Belt.
-Built QA governance frameworks, onboarding systems, enablement curricula, and knowledge infrastructure from scratch across enterprise environments.
-The work spans L&D, QA, operational enablement, and cross-functional program execution.
+People leader.
+Builder of QA governance frameworks, onboarding systems, enablement curricula, and knowledge infrastructure across enterprise environments.
+My work spans L&D, quality, manager capability, operational enablement, and cross-functional program leadership.

 Built from the ground up.
 Standardized across states, roles, and workflows.
 Not designed around the person who built it.